Jako/PackageManager/README.md

 Features
 --------------------------------------------------------------------------------
 With this Module you could easy install extra packages in MODX Evolution.
-Just download the extra package zip file, upload it in the Package Manager Module and install it.
+Just download the extra package zip file (see note 1), upload it (see note 2) in the Package Manager Module and install it.
 All Snippets, Plugins and Modules are created with no hazzle.

 Installation
 --------------------------------------------------------------------------------